JakeSteam/blog-personal/_drafts/2022-07-04-forza-horizon-5-creative-accolades.md

 You earn around 4-5 uses per hour, and need 1000 uses in total per category, but you cannot earn them on your own account.
 As you can imagine, this is almost impossible to do legitimately, luckily there are a few shortcuts we can take.

-The tactic is pretty simple, you just need an alternate account (see "Self-farming method above), then follow these steps:
+The tactic is pretty simple, you just need an alternate account (see ["Self-farming method"](#the-self-farming-method) above), then follow these steps:
 1. Connect your controller over USB, to prevent any disconnection / battery dying.
 2. Apply your main account's tune and livery to your car.
 3. Leave any areas with other players, then figure out a way to keep your controller's trigger held down.
 I just wedge it against a solid object on my desk, others use rubber bands.